getperf/ptune-site/docs/en/index.md

 ### Evening: Review in Obsidian
 - The day’s work logs are automatically aggregated
 - AI extracts key points and keywords
-- “What went well today (Keep)” is saved to the Daily Note
+- “What went well today (Keep)” is saved to the デイリーノート
 - Helps you plan for the next day

 ---